 - Socioeconomic status

-- First-generation learners
+- First-generation learner status

-- Non-traditional educational experiences
+- Non-traditional educational experience

 - Participation in a religious community, especially for non-majority religions